gamitej/Flask/Token/README.md

 from file_name import func_name or class_name
 ```

-4. You can also make a empty "__int__.py" file in the directory where the calling file is there.
+4. You can also make a empty "__int__.py" file in the directory where the file is located.

 5. "__init__.py" will act like package and we dont have to use the import sys.